 The breathability of a given fabric product comes down more to the weave than the material.

-Silk sheets are always constructed using a satin weave.
-Bamboo sheets are commonly available in percale or sateen weave.
+Bedding made of silks is always constructed using a satin weave.
+Bamboo fabrics are commonly available in a soft percale or sateen weave.

 Percale is a tight weave, meaning not much air gets through it, and yet percale bamboo sheets have a reputation for breathability.